Here is what taking TRUVADA

 Miss a dose: Take it as soon as you remember that day.
 Take only 1 dose per day.
 Do not take 2 doses to make up for a missed dose.
-Call your doctor or pharmacist if you are not sure what to do.
+Call your healthcare provider or pharmacist if you are not sure what to do.

 Run low on TRUVADA for PrEP: Refill your prescription before you run out of medicine.

-Take too much: Call your doctor or go to the nearest hospital emergency room right away.
+Take too much: Call your healthcare provider or go to the nearest hospital emergency room right away.

-Have side effects: Tell your doctor if you have any side effect that bothers you or that does not go away.
+Have side effects: Tell your healthcare provider if you have any side effects that bother you or that do not go away.